 Things are hard right now.

-As I write this, the second wave of the pandemic is surging around the world.
+As I write this in December 2020, the second wave of the pandemic is surging around the world.
 Frontline caregivers are overwhelmed, families are reeling, and many of us are facing lockdown.
 It’s cold and dark in the Northern Hemisphere.
 People are feeling anxious and isolated and under-supported.

 My own mental health is definitely taking a hit, along with the mental health of pretty much everyone I know.
 To manage this crisis, I need a model for managing myself.
 I call it the Warrior and the Caregiver.

 The Warrior is the part of you that goes out into the world.
 The Warrior dons her doctor scrubs every day, takes a deep breath, and steps into the ER.
 The Warrior hears her baby cry in the night, and even though she hasn’t slept in six months, she gets up to offer comfort.
-Or, to give a recent personal example, the Warrior, struggling to fit an oversized ceramic plate into the dishwasher, valiantly breathes through the childish urge to frisbee said crockery across the kitchen.
-(I hate that plate!)
+Or, to give a recent personal example, the Warrior, cleaning up the kitchen after a long day, breathes through his seething anger at the oversized ceramic plate that refuses to fit in the cupboard – after trying five times to put it away!
+I hate that plate!

 Obviously we’re not only talking about frontline heroics.
 The Warrior gets up in the morning!

 The Warrior is where we expand our natural capacity in the face of challenge, just as our chests expand on the inhale.
 This is not about being tough—on the contrary, too much rigidity and resistance creates friction, inside and out.
 It’s about opening.
 In a dignified and courageous way, we acknowledge and accept our fear, our anger, our grief.
 The more we fully accept, the more space inside we create.

 The Warrior, in other words, is about equanimity.